-In Figure 9, we see that increasing g{Ks} eventually leads to a sharp fall off in the limit cycle's attractiveness towards a value of zero.
+In Fig. 9, we see that increasing g{Ks} eventually leads to a sharp fall off in the limit cycle's attractiveness towards a value of zero.
 This helps to explain our observations from Fig. 4; the increase in effective coupling strength for large g{Ks} may be due to a reduction in limit cycle attractiveness.
-The only discrepancy is that from Fig. 4, effectively strong coupling effects are present when $g{Ks}=2.7$, but we see that the measure of limit cycle attractiveness in Fig. 9 doesn't drop off until immediately after this value.
+The only discrepancy is that from Fig. 4, effectively strong coupling effects are present when $g{Ks} = 2.7$, but we see that the measure of limit cycle attractiveness in Fig. 9 doesn't drop off until immediately after this value.
 One possible cause of this slight discrepancy is the fact that the measure A only accounts for the system's properties at or very near the limit cycle.
-Remember that we consider coupling that is not weak and inputs can perturb the system significantly away from the limit cycle.
+Remember that we consider coupling that is not weak and inputs can perturb the system significantly away from the limit cycle where the rate of attraction back to the limit cycle may be less than that right at the limit cycle.
 For inputs even larger than those considered here, one may expect further reduced accuracy of measure A. In this case it may be necessary to use a different measure of limit cycle attractiveness that takes into account properties of the system in some appropriately large region about the limit cycle.

-Whether $F(\Delta)$ predicts stable or unstable anti-synchrony depends on the location of the negative peak of the type II STRC: anti-synchrony changes from being unstable to stable when the negative peak shifts to the right past $T_a/2$, where T_a is the period of the coupled cells when at anti-synchrony.
-(T_a may be different than T, the uncoupled period).
-In Appendix II we prove that the change in stability happens when the negative peak is exactly at $T_a/2$.
-If we look back to the top row of Fig. 3 (I{Ks}) we see that anti-synchrony is stable and $T_a/2$ equals 60ms.
-Using the rule we predict stable anti-synchrony given that the negative peak of the STRC is to the right of 60ms.
-In the top row of Fig. 2 (I_h), however, the negative peak is to the left of 60ms and antisynchrony is unstable.
+Whether $F(\Delta)$ predicts stable or unstable antisynchrony depends on the location of the negative peak of the type II STRC: anti-synchrony changes from being unstable to stable when the negative peak shifts to the right past $T_a/2$, where T_a is the period of the coupled cells when at anti-synchrony (T_a may be different than T, the uncoupled period).
+In Appendix B we prove that the change in stability happens when the negative peak is exactly at $T_a/2$.
+If we look back to the top row of Fig. 3 (I{Ks}) we see that anti-synchrony is stable and $T_a/2$ equals 60 ms. Given that the negative peak of the STRC is to the right of 60 ms we would predict stable anti-synchrony.
+In the top row of Fig. 2 (I_h), however, the negative peak is to the left of 60 ms and anti-synchrony is unstable.